Completing Your Master’s Degree

 Depositing your thesis

-Check with your department on whether you must deposit a thesis.
+Check with your program on whether you must deposit a thesis.

 Master’s students who are required by their program to deposit a thesis should follow these steps to electronically submit their thesis.

 1. Prepare your thesis.
 Read the Graduate School thesis format guidelines carefully.
-Follow the guidelines exactly (especially re: margins, page numbering, placement of page numbers in double-sided copies).
+Follow the guidelines exactly (especially re: margins, page numbering, and placement of page numbers).
 You do not need to print your thesis.

 Reference manuals